WSU’s Innovation Campus expands, NetApp opens Wichita headquarters

 This new $50 million NetApp facility will help students like Buresh get experience in fields like computer science.

-The company’s investments will open doors for students who will learn about data management, artificial intelligence, and machine learning,” said Kansas Governor Laura Kelly.
+The company’s investments will open doors for students who will learn about data management, artificial intelligence, and machine learning,” said Gov. Laura Kelly.

 The new facility offers innovative ways for students to keep up with the current technology trends and set new trends.